The Muletown Journal: Columbia, Tennessee · Our Town. Our Stories. · Local News. Local Voices. Timeless Values.

 COLUMBIA — When the delegates in Philadelphia signed their names to the Declaration of Independence in the summer of 1776, the land that would become Maury County was a wilderness threaded by the Duck River, inhabited by the Cherokee and crossed only by the most daring of long hunters.
 Fifty years later, Columbia was a thriving county seat — and the values that animated those Philadelphia founders had taken deep root in the red clay hills of Middle Tennessee.
 As the United States of America approaches its 250th birthday on July 4, 2026, this community has every reason to mark the occasion with both humility and gratitude.

 Maury County was carved from frontier territory in 1807, named for Major Abram Maury, a Virginia-born officer who served in the Revolutionary War and later settled in the region.
 Columbia, established as the county seat that same year, grew quickly into one of the most cultured and consequential towns in antebellum Tennessee.
+Its streets drew statesmen, attorneys, and ministers.
+The connection to the founding generation was not abstract — it was personal.
 James K. Polk, the 11th President of the United States, grew up in Maury County and read law in Columbia under Felix Grundy, one of Tennessee's most celebrated legal minds.
 Polk carried with him the Jeffersonian conviction that government must be restrained, accountable, and rooted in the consent of the governed.
-That creed was not imported here from somewhere else — it was raised up from this soil.
+That creed was not imported here from somewhere else; it was raised up from this soil.

 The faith dimension of that founding story is inseparable from the civic one.
 The earliest settlers who pushed through the Cumberland Gap and down into the Duck River Valley brought their Bibles alongside their long rifles.
 Presbyterian, Methodist, and Baptist congregations were among the first institutions established in the county, and they shaped the moral architecture of the community in ways that persist today.
 The churches of Maury County — from the historic congregation at Zion Presbyterian, organized in 1809, to the thriving sanctuaries scattered across Spring Hill, Columbia, and the rural crossroads communities — stand in a line of spiritual succession that stretches back to the camp meetings and circuit riders of the early republic.
 The American experiment was never merely political.
 It was, in the words of John Adams, suited only for a moral and religious people.

 The 1904 Maury County Courthouse, anchoring the downtown square with its Romanesque tower and Tennessee limestone, is itself a monument to civic seriousness.
-To stand on that square on a spring morning in 2026, with the dogwoods finished blooming and the summer heat just beginning to build, is to stand in a place where generations of Maury County men and women have argued cases, cast votes, settled disputes, and conducted the ordinary business of self-governance.
+It replaced earlier structures that had served the county's courts and commissioners since the earliest days of statehood.
+To stand on that square on a spring morning in 2026, with the dogwoods finished blooming and the summer heat just beginning to build, is to stand in a place where generations of Maury County men and women have argued cases, cast votes, settled disputes, and conducted the ordinary business of self-government.
+That is not a small thing.
 In a world of increasing centralization and bureaucratic drift, the courthouse square remains a rebuke to the idea that communities cannot govern themselves.

 Public Safety